Tales from the Brown Desk – Episode 10 – Commonly Asked Criminal Law Questions

-Florida Man indited on federal terrorism charge for spitting on police officer.
+Florida Man indicted on federal terrorism charge for spitting on police officer.

 Teri Ulm – So Indiana is not the only place police receive threats.
 Florida Man threatened the police.
 He was coughing and spitting on an officer’s face claiming that he was infected with coronavirus.
 Florida Man was later indicted on a federal terrorism charge.
 Florida Man’s defense attorney says that the prosecutors are stretching the law here.
 A law that’s meant for terrorists to cover run-of-the-mill police encounter.

 Jacob Rigney – Ha.